A new user interface, capable of providing a state-of-the-art user experience on Mobile, Desktop and Web is currently under development.

-This is by design for the current Alpha version but candidate to be revised.
+This is by design for the current Beta version but candidate to be revised.
 Either a developer will be able to set the maximum number of columns for a form at the screen type or Universal will use a heuristic algorithm to determine the optimal maximum number of columns given the horizontal space.

 Universal is outfitted with a light and dark theme, highlighted by accent colors.
 The light switch in the title bar can be used by the user to switch between these modes.
 The developer can influence the theme using extended properties in 2018.3.
-This will be formalized in the future.

 The following colors can be set by the developer:

 |AccentColor||The secondary color, used sparingly to highlight elements||#CDDC39|